crillab/metrics/docs/md/scalpel-config.md

 The only required key is `path`.

-In the example above, observe that the type `list` is declared, to specify that all relevant information are specified in `path-list`.
+In the example above, observe that the type `list` is declared, to specify that all relevant information are specified in `files`.

 Another possible type is `file-list`, if you only list the path of the files (in which case, you do not need to specify the `path` key).
-You may also use `file` if this list is written in a separate file (one path per line), in which case the `path-list` must give the list of the files to read.
+You may also use `file` if this list is written in a separate file (one path per line), in which case the `files` must give the list of the files to read.

-Finally, you may also specify a `hierarchy` type, in which case *Scalpel* will explore a file hierarchy to find all input files from the file hierarchy rooted at the directory specified in `path-list`, as in the following
+Finally, you may also specify a `hierarchy` type, in which case *Scalpel* will explore a file hierarchy to find all input files from the file hierarchy rooted at the directory specified in `files`, as in the following
 example:

 ```yaml